matrix-io/fpga-environment-setup/README.md

 ##### Compile and Flash MATRIX Voice FPGA code

-To compile the modified FPGA code, open your terminal, navigate to the matrix-voice-fpga > voice-core directory and run the command
+To compile the modified FPGA code, open your terminal, navigate to the matrix-voice-fpga > voice-core directory and run the command below.
+Be sure to have the Xilinx ISE running in the background.
 ```bash
 make
 ```